 Patrick Maroteaux bought Branaire Ducru in 1988 from the Tapie family who owned Chateau Branaire Ducru since 1919.
 Prior to his arrival at Branaire Ducru, Patrick Maroteaux had no prior experience in the wine business.

 His background was first in banking and next as the president of the massive sugar company, Eurosucre.
 Patrick Maroteaux also served as the President of the UGCB, Union of Grand Crus Bordeaux, and as the President of the Saint Julien appellation.

 Since his purchase, Patrick Maroteaux has focused much of his efforts on performing extensive work in the vineyards and in the cellars of Branaire Ducru.
 He also quickly began reducing the yields.
 He also increased the size of their vineyards by 10 hectares.
 Patrick was also interested in modernizing their winemaking techniques.

 All the new, technical improvements at Branaire Ducru quickly paid off for Patrick Maroteaux.
-Starting with the 2000 vintage, Branaire Ducru became one of the top St. Julien wines.
-It’s also one of the better values for high quality Bordeaux in the marketplace today.
+Starting with the 2000 vintage, Branaire Ducru became one of the top Saint Julien wines.
+It’s also one of the better values for high-quality Bordeaux in the marketplace today.